ESPN to host town hall to address accusations that it mistreats black employees

 "I do want to be clear on one thing," Pitaro says.
 "Maria Taylor was selected as NBA Countdown host last year because she earned it.
 Please know our commitment is that assignments and opportunities at ESPN are based on merit and any concerns, remarks, or inferences that suggest otherwise have been and will continue to be addressed."

 Hmm.
-How exactly did Taylor, who had been covering college football "earn" the NBA Countdown job over Rachel Nichols, who has covered the NBA for decades and had the job in her contract?
+How exactly did Taylor, who had been covering college football, "earn" the NBA Countdown job over Rachel Nichols, who has covered the NBA for decades and had the job in her contract?

 Hopefully, ESPN employees will read Pitaro’s line and laugh as I just did.
 He’s lying.